MalgorzataVictor/MalgorzataVictor/README.md

 - 👩‍🎓 I’m currently working on passing Year 2 in college
-- 📚 I’m currently learning a few programming languages and IT concepts
 - 💬 Ask me about anything
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/malgosia-victor/)